home-assistant/home-assistant.io/source/_integrations/samsungtv.markdown

   type: list
 {% endconfiguration %}

-After saving the yaml configuration, the TV must be turned on _before_ launching Home Assistant in order for the TV to be registered the first time.
+After saving the YAML configuration, the TV must be turned on _before_ launching Home Assistant in order for the TV to be registered the first time.

 #### Wake up TV